 Tailwind Software as a Service User Agreement

-- The SaaS Provider makes its proprietary Tailwind Express Platform software application, Tailwind Standard Platform software application, and Tailwind Pro Platform software application (the “Application”) available on a “software as a service” basis (the “Software as a Service”).
+- The SaaS Provider makes its proprietary Tailwind Express Platform software application, Tailwind Standard Platform software application, Tailwind Pro software application, Tailwind Enterprise software application, and the Tailwind Unlimited software application (the “Application”) available on a “software as a service” basis (the “Software as a Service”).

 - The SaaS Provider wishes to provide and the Customer wishes to receive the Software as a Service for use in connection with online websites, and mobile device applications.